List of NCIS characters: Eleanor "Ellie" Bishop

-After her divorce she prefers to stay single for a while.
+After her divorce, she prefers to stay single for a while.
 It is revealed in "Enemy Combatant" that Bishop is dating NCIS translator Qasim Naasir, last seen in season twelve.
-Unfortunately, the relationship ends abruptly when Qasim dies from injuries sustained in an attack by a criminal that the NCIS team have been tracking, leaving Bishop grief-stricken and hellbent on exacting revenge for Qasim's murder.
-Quinn is extremely concerned about her wellbeing, especially as she eavesdrops on her asking MI6 officer Clayton Reeves to translate the files Qasim was assigned to assist the case.
+Unfortunately, the relationship ends abruptly when Qasim dies from injuries sustained in an attack by a criminal that the NCIS team had been tracking, leaving Bishop grief-stricken and hellbent on exacting revenge for Qasim's murder.
+Quinn is extremely concerned about her well-being, especially as she eavesdrops on her asking MI6 officer Clayton Reeves to translate the files Qasim was assigned to assist with the case.
 It is revealed that Qasim proposed to Bishop a few weeks before he died.
 She asked him for some time to think, and he agreed.
-Bishop planned to accept the night he died, but never had the chance.
+Bishop planned to accept the night he died but never had the chance.

-While Gibbs and McGee were held prisoner in Paraguay between seasons 14 and 15, Bishop, as the ranking agent, served as Supervisory Special Agent (SSA) of the Major Case Response Team; she retained command until Gibbs was medically and psychologically cleared for duty.
+While Gibbs and McGee were held prisoner in Paraguay between seasons 14 and 15, Bishop, as the ranking agent, served as the supervisory special agent (SSA) of the Major Case Response Team; she retained command until Gibbs was medically and psychologically cleared for duty.
 In the episode "High Tide", Bishop and fellow agent Nick Torres go on an undercover mission, which revolves around them both acting like a couple.
-Both of them find that they enjoy the experience and develop a mutual lingering attraction towards each other.
+Both of them find that they enjoy the experience and develop a mutual lingering attraction toward each other.
 In the episode "Sight Unseen", Bishop appears jealous upon seeing Torres on a date with a blind witness.

-In the season 15 episode "Skeleton Crew", Bishop tells Nick that in her teenage years, she was a loner type and relentlessly mocked and bullied and given the name "Scarecrow".
-The episode "Fragments" reveals that Bishop spends a few days every year away to "unplug" for her "mental reset", where she spends the time without electronics.
+In the season 15 episode "Skeleton Crew", Bishop tells Nick that in her teenage years, she was a loner type and was relentlessly mocked and bullied and given the name "Scarecrow".
+The episode "Fragments" reveals that Bishop spends a few days every year away to "unplug" for her "mental reset", where she spends time without electronics.
 It is hinted that she spent it with Torres.

-She is shown to be dating a man named Boyd in "Toil and Trouble", and claims for it to be serious, with it being date number 5; however, his contact is not saved into her phone.
+She is shown to be dating a man named Boyd in "Toil and Trouble" and claims it to be serious, with it being date number 5; however, his contact is not saved on her phone.
 Torres cancels her date with him, leading to her being angry at him, though she forgives him in the next episode, "The Last Link," when he buys her bacon brown sugar chips.